 The Madhya Pradesh High Court case was filed by advocate Amitabh Gupta in July 2019 and pertains to applying KYC to Facebook and WhatsApp.
 The petition seeks the court to direct Facebook (which owns WhatsApp) to verify new users via identity proof documents, such as Aadhaar.

-At the last hearing before the Supreme Court, the Bench directed the Union Government to file an affidavit with a timeline for the formulation of the guidelines to regulate social media intermediaries.
+Once the matter came before the Supreme Court, it directed the Union Government to file an affidavit with a timeline for the formulation of the guidelines to regulate social media intermediaries.

 1. Does requiring mandatory Aadhaar linking to e-mail and social media accounts infringe upon the fundamental right to privacy?